 - Fish out of Temporal Water: He is awoken from a cryo-stasis pod just a few months prior to the events of The Force Awakens and roughly fifty-six years after the Clone Wars ended.

-- Last of His Kind: Given that he is awoken from cryo-sleep over thirty years after the Battle of Endor, the odds are good Kix is the last living Clone Trooper by the time of the Sequel Trilogy and one of the few surviving veterans of the Clone Wars.
+- Last of His Kind: Given that he is awoken from cryo-sleep over thirty years after the Battle of Endor, the odds are good that Kix is the last living clone trooper by the time of the Sequel Trilogy and one of the few surviving veterans of the Clone Wars.
 On top of that, he's perhaps the last living person to know the truth about Order 66.

 - Late-Arrival Spoiler: You might even be spoiled by It Was His Sled, due to Just Here for Godzilla for the "Crimson Corsair" short story.

 - My Greatest Failure: His greatest failure is never being able to save the Jedi and the Republic from the execution of Order 66, leaving him to live in a time where that time has since been long gone and they all died.

 - Nice Guy: He's generally shown to be rather kind, caring, and compassionate, and he's the most polite member of the 501st.